aws-solutions-library-samples/guidance-for-transactional-fraud-detection-on-aws/README.md

 ### Operating System

 The deployed solution is serverless.
 Deployed resources itself do not have particular Operating System (OS) requirements.
-However to build the solution, deploying the solution and running a transaction simulation the provided shell scripts and python programs need a local environment with the following requirementsL:
+However to build the solution, deploying the solution and running a transaction simulation the provided shell scripts and python programs need a local environment with the following requirements:

 | Step                         | Environment  | Requirements                                    |
 |------------------------------|--------------|-------------------------------------------------|